ku-sldg/plih/_types/1-Function-Types.md

 Following the `x = 1` binding instance the environment contains a binding of `x` to `1`.
-When `x` appears in the `bind` body, it is looked up in the enviornment when evaluated.
+When `x` appears in the `bind` body, it is looked up in the environment when evaluated.
 A _context_ will serve the same role, but for types rather than values.
-In the same way an environment stores identifiers and values during evaluation, a context will store identifiers an types during type checking.
+In the same way an environment stores identifiers and values during evaluation, a context will store identifiers and types during type checking.

 The context is maintained exactly like an environment.
 When an identifier is bound, the type of the bound value is associated with